 Spring is here and with it comes beneficial and not-so-beneficial insects.
-You want ladybugs on your foliage because they eat harmful pests such as aphids; you don’t want wasps in your yard, as they can harm your family and pets.
+You want ladybugs on your foliage because they eat harmful pests such as aphids; you don’t want to attract wasps in your yard, as they can harm your family and pets.
 What attracts wasps in the first place?
 Contractor’s Best Pest Solution says the following five things invite these aggressive stingers into your space.

 They may not act like it but wasps need safe spaces, too.
 They look for places where they can nest safely away from the elements and predators.
 Cavities, cracks, and crevices in your home’s exterior or your trees offer the perfect nesting place for wasps, especially if the tree is dead and easy to burrow into.
 This is why many wasps build their nests in walls.
 It’s the perfect safe space from the outside.